denoland/docs/runtime/tutorials/how_to_with_npm/next.md

 lot of features out of the box.

-In this tutorial, we'll build a simple Next.js application and run it with Deno. e app will display a list of dinosaurs.
+In this tutorial, we'll build a simple Next.js application and run it with Deno.
+The app will display a list of dinosaurs.
 When you click on one, it'll take you to a dinosaur page with more details.

 ![demo of the app](../images/how-to/next/dinoapp.gif)